A theoretical model for quantifying the imprinting sensitivity of direct-drive inertial confinement fusion implosions: Equivalent perturbation model

 \section{Equivalent perturbation model}

-In direct‑drive ICF, laser nonuniformity is characterized by a dimensionless relative intensity variation, whereas target surface roughness is quantified in units of $\mu \text{m}$.
-Therefore, based on the different seeding process, we developed an equivalent‑perturbation model that maps laser imprinting as the corresponding target perturbation at the outer surface.
-By incorporating target perturbations and plasma smoothing, the model quantifies the implosion sensitivity to laser imprinting, extending the analysis beyond geometric irradiation.
+In direct‑drive ICF, laser nonuniformity is characterized by $\delta I_L/I_L$, and target surface perturbation is quantified as $\delta h_\text{tar}(0)$, where $I_L$ represents the laser power.
+By incorporating $\delta h_\text{tar}(0)$ and plasma smoothing, we develop an equivalent perturbation model to map laser imprinting as the corresponding target surface perturbation.
+Thus, the model can quantify the implosion sensitivity to laser imprinting, extending the analysis beyond geometric irradiation.